Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 3.0.0-rc1
+Announcing Python-Blosc2 3.0.0-rc2
 ==================================

-The Blosc development team is pleased to announce the first release release of Python-Blosc2 3.0.0.
-In this release, we have focused on the making of a compute engine that can work with compressed data in a NumPy-like fashion.
+The Blosc development team is pleased to announce the second release release of Python-Blosc2 3.0.0.
+Here, we are streamlining the API and adding more flexibility to the compute engine (e.g. support for reductions in fields of struct arrays).
 You can think of Python-Blosc2 3.0 as a replacement of numexpr, but better :-)

 As always, we would like to get feedback from the community before the final release.
 We are providing binary wheels that you can easily install from PyPI
 with:

-    pip install blosc2==3.0.0rc1
+    pip install blosc2==3.0.0rc2

 For more info, you can have a look at the release notes in: